Uber CEO quits Trump’s business advisory group

 “There are many ways we will continue to advocate for just change on immigration but staying on the council was going to get in the way of that.
 The executive order is hurting many people in communities all across America,” he wrote in a note to employees.
 “Families are being separated, people are stranded overseas and there’s a growing fear the U.S. is no longer a place that welcomes immigrants.”

+The White House said in a statement Thursday evening that did not mention Uber that Trump “understands the importance of an open dialog with fellow business leaders to discuss how to best make our nation’s economy stronger.”

 The move could put pressure on other CEOs expected to attend a meeting with Trump on Friday.
-General Motors Co said its chief executive will attend, while Walt Disney Co said earlier Thursday its chief executive would not attend because of a long-planned-board meeting.
+General Motors Co said its chief executive would attend, while Walt Disney Co said earlier Thursday its chief executive would not attend because of a long-planned-board meeting.

 Others expected to take part include the CEOs of JPMorgan Chase & Co, Blackstone Group LP, IBM Corp and Wal-Mart Stores Inc. Others that are part of the council include Tesla Motors chief executive Elon Musk, PepsiCo CEO Indra Nooyi and Boston Consulting Group CEO Rich Lesser.